tprasadtp/ubuntu-post-install/README.md

 ## Logs
 Logs are written to a file `<current-dir>/after-effects-logs/after-effects.log`.
 Timestamps in the logs may not be accurate because some commands buffer outputs.

 ## What if script or Ubuntu crashes?
 Simple.
 Reboot (Force it if you wish).
 If you know where it was stuck/crashed, just re-run the task(s) which were not completed.
 If you dont know, go and check log file.
 Each task is labelled and is clearly logged before starting and after completing.
 Just run the tasks which did not complete.
 You dont have to re-download the packages you have already downloaded, because they are already cached by apt-get.

-Remember, some operations of the script can be very lengthy and can involve lots of downloads (If you used default list files, expect upto 2 GB of traffic).
+Remember, some operations of the script can be very lengthy and can involve lots of downloads (If you used default list files, expect up to 2 GB of traffic).
 So, it might appear that script is stuck because cursor stops blinking.
 However it is not the case.
 If you are unsure please check the logs.
 In rare cases where your Ubuntu crashed while installing a DEB file which has unmet dependencies, you might see broken packages error.
-In that case run `sudo apt-get install -f` to fux the broken packages and re run the script.
+In that case run `sudo apt-get install -f` to fix the broken packages and re run the script.
 If you see any errors or script crashes please do not hesitate to open an issue on Github.

 ## Support for Fedora/ Scientific Linux / Open SUSE / Debian / <put your favorite distro>
-Its in the pipeline, but I cannot gurantee anything.
+Its in the pipeline, but I cannot guarantee anything.
 Since I do not use anything other than Open SUSE very often, so it might take a while.
 But you can modify this repository very easily to achieve that.
 You need to do these things
 - Replace apt-get with their equivalents (dnf or zypper or yum etc)
 - Replace/Modify package names
 - Change add-repositories function to point to .repo files